danm0e/react-training-presentation/slides/3-2-React-Quiz/3-2-React-Quiz.md

 - Gradually opt in existing ones
 - Use directive for control
 - Safe migration path
-- Remove manual memoization as you go
+- Remove manual memoisation as you go